-PGMOL make controversial Diaz VAR audio public
+PGMOL makes controversial Diaz VAR audio public

 In the audio, England says the check is "perfect" before swearing when he realises a mistake has been made.

+In a statement on Sunday, the club said they will "explore the range of options available given the clear need for escalation and resolution".

+PGMOL, the governing body for referees, has said the decision to disallow the goal was "a significant human error".

-A statement from referees' body PGMOL said: "In a lapse of concentration and loss of focus in that moment, the VAR lost sight of the on field decision and he incorrectly communicated "check complete", therefore inadvertently confirming the on-field decision.
+"In a lapse of concentration and loss of focus in that moment, the VAR lost sight of the on field decision and he incorrectly communicated "check complete", therefore inadvertently confirming the on-field decision," added PGMOL in a statement accompanying the release of the audio on Tuesday.

 "He did this without any dialogue with the Assistant VAR (AVAR).
 The match then restarted immediately.